Limit-Theory-Redux/ltheory/script/_ECS_WIP_TEMP/Readme.md

                     askQuantity = askQuantity - tradeQuantity
 ```

 #### At the end of our transaction we destroy our OrderEntity for the bids and asks that are completed.
-The `destroy()` method is a basic entity method and leads to dropping the entity as a whole from the GlobalStorage and all components that are linked to it.
+The `destroy()` method is a basic entity method and leads to dropping the entity as a whole from the Registry and all components that are linked to it.
 It simply gets wiped out, this should be handled with care.

 ```lua
                     -- Update or remove the bid and ask orders